mackm/htdocs/sites/all/modules/google_analytics/README.txt

 and a few examples at http://drupal.org/node/248699.
 Support is not provided for any customisations you include.

-To speed up page loading you may also cache the Google Analytics "analytics.js" file locally.
+To speed up page loading you may also cache the Analytics ga.js file locally.